- Export existing users

 - Cancel registration: allows the user to cancel any event registration.

 These permissions relate to the follow up module, and you can allow or restrict people from adding, viewing, editing or removing follow ups.
+In addition, you can set view permissions according to the specific assignment of follow ups.

 Contributions (not available to group leaders)